 AVEY Board Chair

-Community Volunteer.
-A former journalist and legislative researcher, Susan Moffat is a seasoned community activist focusing primarily on issues related to education, equity and the local economy.
+A former journalist and legislative researcher, Susan Moffat is longtime community activist focusing primarily on issues related to education, equity and the local economy.
 She is the current Education Chair of Liveable City, a nonprofit research and advocacy organization, and is a founding member of Save Texas Schools.
-A strong proponent of the arts, Moffat served on the steering committee of the Kennedy Center’s Any Given Child initiative and currently chairs the Austin Creative Classroom Fund.
-She is married to Nick Barbaro, founder and publisher of the Austin Chronicle; they are the parents of an AISD graduate.
+As a strong proponent of the arts, Moffat led the effort to designate arts education as a key element of AISD’s Strategic Plan, served on the steering committee of the Kennedy Center’s Any Given Child initiative for Austin and currently chairs the Austin Creative Classroom Fund.
+A graduate of Tufts University and the School of the Museum of Fine Arts of Boston, she is married to Nick Barbaro, founder and publisher of the Austin Chronicle and co-founder of SXSW; they are the parents of an AISD graduate.